 - The arresting officer conducted an unlawful search and seizure.

-- Your Miranda rights were not read to you and you made incriminating statements that should be suppressed.
+- Your Miranda rights were not read to you, and you made incriminating statements that should be suppressed.

 Should any of these scenarios apply to your situation, the prosecutor may not have a strong case against you.
+We will determine the most appropriate defense strategy to use in your case.

 League City DWI Attorney 713-225-1900

-Knowing the Charges and Penalties for DWI Convictions
+Knowing the Charges and Penalties for DWI Convictions in League City

 In addition to a possible jail sentence, you also can face various other penalties, such as: